VEGAN COOKIES: The BEST recipes for vegan sugar cut-out cookies and vegan decorating icing.

-I feel rather confident declaring these the best vegan cut-out cookies and decorating icing in the universe, not having ever left this world, because my picky daughter gobbled up about five of these.
+I feel rather confident declaring these the best vegan cookies (cut-out cookies, but really of all cookies ever) and vegan decorating icing in the universe, not having ever left this world, because my picky daughter gobbled up about five of these.
 And she’s REALLY picky.
 And they taste good, especially with the icing.
 AND, they keep their shape beautifully.
 Gorgeously.
 Amazingly.
 I made these before, and you can read about the journey to come up with the recipe HERE.
 This time around, I donated a cookie decorating activity to my daughter’s school auction.
 The pre-K class won.
 The snag, they have a child with a nut allergy and a child allergic to eggs and dairy.
 And icing is made with egg whites.
 As the children were all sharing the icing bags and so as to not single out two children, having reserved, isolated, dairy-free icing bags was not an option.

 have a kid with food allergies?
 And tips on cookie decorating with kids.

 I was fortunate to be an early reader of Don’t Kill the Birthday Girl, by my good friend, Sandra Beasley.
 It changed my view of food allergies.
 I better see the risk-infested waters parents must wade through to keep their children alive.
 I will never underestimate the danger from even the slightest contamination.
 Which means I:

 • read ingredients closely